-\ Tabular t at degrees of freedom (292) and a level of significance (0.05) equal to (1.98)
+Tabular t at degrees of freedom (292) and a level of significance (0.05) equal to (1.98)

-It is evident from the table that the probability values were greater than the significance level (0.05), and the calculated t values were less than the tabular value of t, and this indicates that there are no statistically significant differences at the level of significance ( $\alpha \le 0.05$ ) between the respondents' responses about psychological capital.
-Among the administrative employees in the Palestinian universities in Gaza Strip are attributable to the variable gender.
-The researchers explain these results in the light that most academic institutions do not differentiate between male and female, and that all employees have the same level of supervision and the nature and characteristics of the tasks assigned to them, and therefore the responses of the sample were close and did not show differences attributable to the gender variable, and these results are consistent with the results of the study (Po Derham, 2018); (Al-Karawi, 2016)
+It is evident from the table that the probability values were greater than the significance level (0.05), and the calculated t values were less than the tabular value of T, and this indicates that there are no statistically significant differences at the level of significance ($\alpha \le 0.05$) between the respondents' responses about psychological capital.
+Among the administrative Employees in the Palestinian universities in Gaza Strip are attributable to the variable gender.
+The researchers explain these results in light of the fact that most academic institutions do not differentiate between male and female, and that all Employees have the same level of supervision and the nature and characteristics of the tasks assigned to them, and therefore the responses of the sample on the psychological capital variable were close and there were no differences attributed to the gender variable, and these results are consistent.
+With the results of the study (Po Derham, 2018) and (Al-Karawi, 2016).

-H02-2: There are statistically significant differences at a significant level ( $\alpha \le 0.05$ ) between the respondents' responses about psychological capital among administrative employees in the Palestinian universities in Gaza Strip due to the age variable.
-Table 16: The one-size-fits-all analysis test for the differences between respondents' responses according to the age variable.
+H02-2: There are statistically significant differences at the level of significance ($\alpha \le 0.05$) between the responses of the respondents regarding the psychological capital of the administrative employees in the Palestinian universities in employees due to the variable of age.

+Table 15: The one-size-fits-all analysis test for the differences between respondents' responses according to the age variable